gperretta/snake-minigame-unity/README.md

 The game features a cartoon-style graphics designed using Figma.

 This project was created as part of a two-week challenge centered around game creation.
-I focused on game development and back-end and the project allowed me to explore Unity more, while refreshing their knowledge of C# programming.
+I focused on game development and back-end and the project allowed me to explore Unity more, while refreshing my knowledge of C# programming.